Reference

 }

-This creates four files when both package types are selected: versioned and latest variants for each format.
+This creates four files for stable versions when both package types are selected: versioned and latest variants for each format.

 Use named raw repositories with shared defaults